LuisVicent-Glo/ExercisesTopic0/README.md

 For this week the idea is re-examine the knowledge that we have about Java programming language and OOP(Object-Oriented Programming).

-The material associated for this week is:
+The material associated for this week was:
 1. [JVM](https://www.oracle.com/webfolder/technetwork/tutorials/obe/java/gc01/index.html#t1s1)
 2. [Java Concepts](https://docs.oracle.com/javase/tutorial/java/concepts/)
 3. [Execises](https://www3.ntu.edu.sg/home/ehchua/programming/java/J2a_BasicsExercises.html) and [other exercises](https://www.w3resource.com/java-exercises/basic/index.php)